-Use: screening measurements for first assessment of air pollution levels in the given area
+Use: screening measurements for first assessment of air pollution levels in the given area; determination of benzene at air pollution monitoring stations.

 Gas chromatography - photo-ionization detection

 Continual measurement of aromatic hydrocarbons (benzene, toluene, ethylbenzene and xylenes) by BTX analyzers Syntech and gas chromatography method.
 It is a case of standard linkage to a sampling probe in a container.
 The method is based on photoionization detection.